 How do I Make a Claim?

 While the EU provides framework conditions, the individual countries are encouraged to add their own rules and regulations.
 This is the reason why passenger rights are not always the same.
 In case of the UK, it’s even more tricky – especially so for bus passengers.
 The UK made use of the right to be exempt from the Regulation (EU) No 181/2011, which came into effect in large parts of Europe in 2013 and defines compensation rights for bus passengers.
-However, some parts of the EU regulation still apply to the UK as well, one of them being the obligation to nominate an official enforcement body.
+However, some parts of the EU regulation still apply to the UK as well.
+One of these is the obligation to nominate an official enforcement body.
 For bus travel outside London, Bus Users is the authority to contact.
-If you need to get in touch with someone about a bus journey in London, London TravelWatch is the official contact point.
+If you need to contact someone about a bus journey in London, London TravelWatch is the official contact point.

-If you experienced an unsatisfying train journey and you think you’re entitled to a refund or compensation, then you should contact the railway company in question.
-Since every train operator is basically allowed to make their own rules and regulations with only a few restrictions, it’s better to check the individual terms and conditions before raising a claim.
+If you experienced an unsatisfying train journey and you’d like to claim a refund or compensation, then you should contact the railway company in question.
+Since each train operator has their own rules and regulations with only a few restrictions, it’s better to check the individual terms and conditions before raising a claim.
 Should you not be happy with the response you get and want to pursue the issue further, you can contact Transport Focus.

-In contrast to the rights of bus and train travellers in the UK, air passenger rights are much more clearly defined since a general EU regulation applies and there are no exceptions.
+In contrast to the rights of bus and train travellers in the UK, a general EU regulation and defines air passenger rights much more clearly, and there are no exceptions.
 Yet again, if you experienced a disruption on your journey it’s necessary to contact the relevant airline first.
 Should your claim be unsuccessful you can ask the CAA (Civil Aviation Authority) to review your case.